coreobject/class/syllabus.markdown

 + Complex behavior
 + Feedback

-**Assignment:**
-Add your _Capacitive Touch Sensor_ to your circuit and program.

 ### 06-1: 10/06 [06]

+Using libraries and the CapSense library.
+Creating functions and organizing your code.
-Creating you file for laser cutting
+Creating you file for laser cutting.

 **Assignment:**
+1. Begin your behavior diagram
+2. Get Emerging Object Parts
-Create your file
+3. Create your file

 ### 06-2: 10/08

-_Laser cutting session_

 **Assignment:**
 Cut your acrylic